 19/12/2016- Our best wishes to Dr Bee Min Goh who left our group for Singapore!

 7/9/2016- Congratulations!
 Evangelos's paper has been accepted in ACS Catalysis. ' Evangelos I. Papaioannou, Christoph Bachmann, Jonas J. Neumeier, Daniel Frankel, Herbert Over, Juergen Janek, Ian S. Metcalfe, 'Role of the Three-Phase Boundary of the Platinum–Support Interface in Catalysis: A Model Catalyst Kinetic Study', ACS Catalysis 6 (2016) 5865-5872. (open access)

-1/10/2015- Welcome Maria Kazakli, Stephen Johnston, Chris De Leeuwe, Chenyang Tang and Liam Mcneil to join our group as Ph.D students!
+1/10/2015- Welcome to Maria Kazakli, Stephen Johnston, Chris De Leeuwe, Chenyang Tang and Liam Mcneil who joined our group as Ph.D students!

 20/04/2015- Dr Ana Gouveia Gil from Imperial College London started working in our group.
 Welcome!